livereload/livereload-plugins/README.md

 1. Fork this repository on GitHub then clone your fork, if not already done so.
 Use free [GitHub for Mac](http://mac.github.com/) if you're not a Git pro.
 1. Create a subdirectory for your plugin (Whatever.lrplugin), cd into it.
 1. Run `npm install whatever` to save the required npm module into 'Whatever.lrplugin/node_modules/whatever'
-1. Bonus points if you modify 'update-all' script to automatically pull updates in the future.
+1. Bonus points if you modify Rakefile to automatically pull the updates in the future.
 It should be very easy, see the bottom of the script.
 Check that it works for you, but be sure to not commit updates to any other plugins together with your plugin.
 Skip this step if you're not comfortable doing it right.
 1. Write manifest.json.
 1. Test test test!
 1. Create a Git branch for your plugin (`git checkout -b whatever`).